danforthcenter/UFMG-PlantCV-Workshop/README.md

 ## Cloning this repository to your Google Drive
 1. Install and add [Google Colaboratory](https://workspace.google.com/u/1/marketplace/app/colaboratory/1014160490159?pann=ogb) to your Google Workspace.
 2. Open [Google Drive](drive.google.com) in your web browser.
-3. Open a new Google Colaboratory notebook (.ipynb)
+3. Open a new Google Colaboratory notebook (.ipynb):
+   a. +New (Found above menu on the left side of the screen).
+   b.
+In the menu, select **More**.
+   c.
+Select *Google Colaboratory* in the second menu.
-4. Add the following code in the first cell:
+5. Add the following code in the first cell:
 ```
 # Mount your Google Drive to Google Colaboratory
 from google.colab import drive